 - Go back to the SDSU WebPortal home page and select Log In.

-- On the Account Authentication screen, enter your RedID (which is listed in your acknowledgment email) in the RedID/User Name field, and the temporary password that you received in the email (which was sent to you after selecting Activate).
+- On the Account Authentication screen, enter your RedID in the RedID/User Name field, and the temporary password that was just emailed to you.

 - Select Log In.

 If you previously applied to SDSU and have an existing SDSU WebPortal account, Log In, and enter the password that you previously created.
 Do not select Create New Account.